class

 Course fee: 299,000 yen (328,900 yen including tax)

-※ The course fee is for the above course.
-Payment is required regardless of whether or not the second semester of the course is taken.
+※ The tuition fee covers enrollment in the above course.
+Payment is required regardless of whether you attend the second semester.

-※ If you wish to take other courses in parallel, you will receive a 10,000 yen discount from the total course fee.
+※ If you enroll in this course concurrently with another course, you will receive a ¥10,000 discount off the total tuition fee.

 Please submit the following three items digitally according to the format by the application deadline.